Information About your Fitness

 Proteins are a vital macronutrient for anyone on their fitness journey.
 They are one of the primary energy sources for the body and help support muscle growth and repair.
 In fact, consuming protein after exercise prevents protein breakdown and stimulates synthesis.
 This process helps your muscles recover faster, allowing you to go back to the gym stronger than before.

 It’s a common sight to see people at the gym drinking protein shakes or chowing down on a protein bar after their workout.
 While this is good for them, it’s not necessarily something you need to do as well.
 But the type of protein you consume is important.
-The best is a complete protein, which contains all of the essential amino acids your body can’t make on its own.
+The best is a complete protein. which contains all of the essential amino acids your body can’t make on its own.

 In case you’re not familiar with proteins, they are chains of amino acids that are the building blocks of muscles and tissues.
-They are found in the cells of all living organisms and are vital for human health.
-Each protein has a unique shape and structure, which is determined by the number and sequence of its amino acid components.
-Amino acids are like the letters of a language and can be arranged in millions of different ways to create protein “words.”
-The specific word or words that create a protein determine its function.
+They exist in the cells of all living organisms and play a vital role in human health.
+The number determines the unique shape and structure of each protein.

 Proteins are an important part of any diet, but they become even more critical when exercising.
 This is because working out breaks down your muscles, and the resulting damage requires protein to repair and rebuild them.
 In addition, protein increases strength and muscle mass, promotes recovery and keeps appetite and hunger levels balanced.